 "I was a big fan of Alan Moore's Swamp Thing," said Corpes.
 "And my favourite character was John Constantine, not from Hellblazer, but when he was first invented for Swamp Thing.
 Because he comes in and you don't know whether he's a good guy or a bad guy.
 And he sort of holds the fact that he knows what Swamp Thing is over Swamp Thing's head and uses it to make him do stuff.

 "So I wanted to have this character that was a complete rip-off of John Constantine as featured in Swamp Thing.
 And that would be the person giving you missions and stuff.
-And he's somebody that knows how werewolves work, but you don't.
+And he's somebody who knows how werewolves work, but you don't.
 All you know is that you've suddenly turned back into a man."

 Cathro even had a rough concept illustration of what this portal would have looked like, alongside a bunch of other artwork from the project that he freshly scanned for us that showed off a blacksmith forge, the headquarters of a group called the Inquisition, a tavern, and a mission hospital: